-Kimchi Bokkeumbap, or Korean fried rice with kimchi, is so easy and delicious, it's often whipped up as a hangover meal in a Korean household and can be made perfectly the first time.
+Cheese Kimchi Bokkeumbap, or Korean Cheese Kimchi Fried Rice, is so easy and delicious, it's often whipped up as a hangover meal in a Korean household and can be made perfectly the first time.
 Plus, it's done in 15 minutes if you have leftover rice around!

 ⭐ Why This Recipe is a Star

 - Kimchi Fried rice is a deliciously savory one-pan meal: if you like the tangy flavor of kimchi and Korean food, you will love this quick weeknight dinner recipe!
 Better and healthier than what you get at Korean restaurants!

 - Quick and easy: takes only 15 minutes assuming you have day-old rice on hand, which is the best rice to use for fried rice!
 (See below for what to do if you don't have that much rice on hand!)

 - Versatile: Not only can you play around with the ingredients- you can add shredded chicken (leftover gochujang roast is perfect!), Spam, shrimp, veg, cheese etc- it also goes well with many dishes such as these easy Korean sides and Korean spicy salmon.